 The Master of Arts program in History introduces students to the use of the historical method, the critical investigation of problems in historical study, and the analysis and interpretation of primary source material.
-These skills are valuable in many professions, especially to experienced teachers of history in public schools, to students who wish to teach in California community colleges or to pursue graduate study culminating in the doctorate in History, and to students seeking employment in archival management, oral history, and public sector historical research.
+These skills are valuable in many professions, especially to experienced teachers of history in public schools, to students who wish to teach in California community colleges or to pursue graduate study culminating in the doctorate in History, and to students seeking employment in archival management, oral history, consulting, and public sector historical research.

 California State University, Sacramento is well situated to offer rich historical resources in several fields of study.
 The California State Archives, the California State Library and the Sacramento Archives and Museum Collection Center offer unique opportunities for the study of Western and California History.
-The presence of many state and community agencies dealing with historic preservation offers possibilities for stimulating internships, and the history graduate program is also able to draw upon rich materials in a number of areas of United States, European, and world history located in the CSUS Library.
+The presence of many state and community agencies dealing with historic preservation offers possibilities for stimulating internships, and the history graduate program is also able to draw upon rich materials in a number of areas of United States, European, and world history located in the Sacramento State Library.

-In addition to its standard MA program, the History Department offers an Option in Public History and a Concentration in Humanities.
+In addition to its standard MA program, the History Department offers an Option in Public History, Concentration in Humanities, and a Ph.D. in Public History.